Big-Life-Lab/PHES-ODM/metadata.md

 -   **typeOther**: Description of the measurement in case it is not listed in `type`.

--   **typeDescription**: Additional information on the performed measurement.
+-   **typeDescr**: Additional information on the performed measurement.

 -   **aggregation**: When reporting an aggregate measurement, this field describes the method used.